turgu1/ESP-IDF-InkPlate/README.md

 This class is implementing a generic MCP23017 driver.
 It is instanciated in the inkplate_platform.hpp, depending on the type of Inkplate device:

 - as mcp_int (for all Inkplate devices)
-- as mcp_ext (for the Inkplate-10, and Inkplate-6).
+- as mcp_ext (for the Inkplate-10, and Inkplate-6Plus).

+Each class that uses the MCPs are independant from each other in terms of initialzing and accessing the MCP.
+This is the case for EInk, Battery, TouchKeys, Backlight.
+They all uses `Wire::enter()` and `Wire::leave()` to reserve access to the I2C bus.

 ### battery, touch_keys (.hpp, .cpp)